vasundhara-patil/EdacProject/README.md

  Customers can do online booking and cancelation of LPG gas.
 Customers can update their address and phone numbers.

-#Technologies
+Technologies

-Frontend: React.js
+Frontend: React.js,
-Backend: Springboot
+Backend: Springboot,
 Database : MySQL

 Conclusion